HomeOnMars/projektoOmnijo/OmniCentrajSpecifoj.md

 #### Emblem generation code

-The Emblem of OCG was generated using my python code [here](fig/OCG.py).
+The emblem of OCG was generated using my python code [here](fig/OCG.py).